 Crossing the base amount threshold doesn't mean you'll be taxed at a rate of 50%.
-It means that you'll have to report and pay income tax on $9,000 of your $18,000 in Social Security income.
+It means that you'll have to report and pay income tax on 50% of your Social Security income.
 Your tax rate will be determined by your income tax bracket.

 Rules for Married Couples

-Married couples who file separate tax returns have two options for computing the taxable portion of their Social Security benefits.
-If you lived in the same household together at any time during the tax year, this reduces your base amount of zero.
-You'll pay tax on some portion of your Social Security benefits.
+For married couples who file separate tax returns, it all depends on whether they spent any part of the year living together.
+If you lived in the same household as your spouse at any time during the tax year, this reduces your base amount to zero.
+You'll almost certainly pay taxes on some portion of your Social Security benefits.

-Married couples who lived apart from each other throughout the entire year can use a base amount of $25,000 and the additional income amount of $34,000 for computing the taxable portion of their benefits, just as though they were single.
+Married couples who lived apart from each other throughout the entire year can use the same base amount as single filers, $25,000.

-In any case, whether you're married or single, the taxable portion of your Social Security benefits cannot exceed 85 percent of your total benefits.
+In either case, whether you're married or single, the taxable portion of your Social Security benefits cannot exceed 85% of your total benefits.

 Withholding on Social Security Benefits

 You can elect to have federal income tax withheld from your Social Security benefits if you think you'll end up owing taxes on some portion of them.
 Federal income tax can be withheld at a rate of 7%, 10%, 12%, or 22% as of the tax year 2021.
 You're limited to these exact percentages—you can't opt for another percentage or a flat dollar amount.

 If you'd like the government to withhold taxes from your Social Security income, file Form W-4V, the Social Security Withholding Tax Form.
 This will let the Social Security Administration know exactly how much tax you would like to have withheld.

 State Taxes on Social Security